ehedman/victron-venus-container/README.md

 This is still in early developmemt and perhaps other containers will do the job better such as docker.

 An interesting consequence of ths implementation is that venus now is running on a bookworm OS on a raperry pi 4 with a 6.10 Linux  kernel as opposed to the standard boot image with kernel 5.10

+Please not that this stuff is still kind of experimental loosely bound to v3.20-37 a 7" hdmi display and local adaptations may be necessary.